If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 This simple level comes after 8-4 and before the 1-2 bonus area.
 It can be accessed by using GameShark code 012063C1 and entering any level in Original or Challenge mode.

 The singular Brick Blocks only appear in Challenge Mode.
 The first and third Brick Blocks contain multiple coins.
 The first one will release a Red Coin if hit enough times.
-The third might also contain a Red Coin, but it's impossible to tell because it's too high up to be hit enough times to potentially spawn it.
+The third also contains a Red Coin, but it's impossible to obtain by normal means because it's too high up to be hit enough times to spawn it.
 The second single Brick Block from the left contains a Red Coin.
-Collecting these Red Coins will not cause the "Red Coin collected" sound effect to play or add them to the Red Coin HUD.
+Collecting these Red Coins will not cause the "Red Coin collected" sound effect to play or add them to the Red Coin HUD, due to no Red Coin checkpoints being set in the level.
 The Red Coins do give the player 200 points, however.
+None of the other Brick Blocks contain anything.

 Unused Music